melsincostan/aoc2023/README.md

 Code and notes about trying to learn rust using AoC 2023 puzzles // started late on 10.12.2023

+**WARNING**: This contains spoilers for the respective Advent of Code puzzles.
+Consider implementing them yourself before checking my (very bad and ugly, probably) code out!

 ## Thoughts
 ### Day 1